 8. Use credit wisely.

-Although it’s important to build your credit score, avoid carrying too many card balances.
+Although it’s important to build your credit score, avoid carrying too many unpaid card balances.
 The wrong kind of debt can adversely affect your credit score.
 Try shopping with cash or a debit card.